Woman dragged by car after thief steals purse at Walmart - NewsBreak

 Calvin continued to hold on as the suspect drove away, but eventually fell to the ground.

 “I had road rash from the top of my thigh down to my right leg,” explained Calvin.
-“Everyone tells you it’s like fight or flight instincts or something happens, and I guess my instincts were to fight.”Missing Alabama teen Jolee Kent found after several days of searching
+“Everyone tells you it’s like fight or flight instincts or something happens, and I guess my instincts were to fight.”Which vehicles are most at-risk for catalytic converter theft?

 Calvin walked away with a swollen ankle, which will be evaluated later this week by a doctor.
 Using a location app on her phone, Calvin’s husband was also able to find her device, which the robber had apparently ditched in a parking lot about 10 minutes from the Walmart.

-“It doesn’t matter where you are, it doesn’t matter if it’s a beautiful day, you can be taken advantage of when you least expect it, so make sure you are always watching your surroundings,” said Calvin.Exclusive: Former Sen. Perdue speaks on governor’s bid
+“It doesn’t matter where you are, it doesn’t matter if it’s a beautiful day, you can be taken advantage of when you least expect it, so make sure you are always watching your surroundings,” said Calvin.Taxpayers should watch out for these scams, IRS warns

 The suspect is described as a white or possibly Hispanic man, approximately 6 feet tall with a slender build and dark hair.
 He wore gray sweatpants, a gray sweater, a dark-colored beanie and a blue facemask.
 The suspects’ vehicle is described as a white Dodge Caravan, possibly a 2010 model with front passenger-side damage.